buk-ola01/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Detailed of all shell basics task
+# Detailed description of all shell basics task

 Task 0 - A shell scipt that prints the Current Woring Directory.